magento/devdocs/src/release/lifecycle-policy.md

 For {{ site.data.var.ee }} 2.4 and subsequent releases:

 -  To better streamline our lifecycle policy, Adobe provides quality fixes to the 2.4 release line until the end of support date of the PHP version upon which it is based.
-A customer can access quality fixes by contacting Support or through the self-serve [Quality Patches Tool]({{ site.baseurl }}/quality-patches/tool.html) if their version is still eligible for quality support.
+A customer can access quality fixes by contacting [{{ site.data.var.ee }} Support]({{ site.baseurl }}/community/support.html) or through the self-serve [Quality Patches Tool]({{ site.baseurl }}/quality-patches/tool.html) if their version is still eligible for quality support.
 Refer to the table below for the End of Software Support dates for {{ site.data.var.ee }} release lines.

 -  Adobe provides security fixes only through the latest patch or security patch release, even if a customer's version is still eligible for quality support.
 Unlike quality fixes, security fixes cannot be backported to previous minor releases nor to previous patch releases within supported minor releases.

 -  For critical security issues, such as zero-day vulnerabilities, Adobe provides [hotfixes](https://support.magento.com/hc/en-us/sections/360003869892-Known-issues-patches-attached-) for all customers on a supported version, even if they are not on the latest patch or security patch release.
 It is important to note that a hotfix is not a catch-all and will not address all the security issues that would be fixed by upgrading to the latest release.

+## End of Software Support

 | Release                          | Release Date  | End of Software Support<sup>1</sup> | Dependent PHP Version       |
 |----------------------------------|---------------|-------------------------------------|-----------------------------|